R-Sandor/CPU_Temps/README.md

 # Setup/Compilation & Execution Instructions
 - Untar package.
-- modify the makefile and supply the path to the apporiate BOOST_ROOT (currently set at the convention of /usr/local/boost_#LibNumber#_
+- modify the makefile and supply the path to the apporiate BOOST_ROOT (currently set at the convention of /usr/local/boost_#LibNumber#)	I am using boost_1_71_0. or specify your boost directory when make is ran by issuing the following command:

+ make BOOST_ROOT='/your/boost/dir'

 - make

 ### To Run
-> ./ res/matrix.txt
+> ./CpuTemps res/sensors-2018.12.26-no-labels.txt
 The program only takes one parameter, the file path to matrix one wishes to solve.